If you are applying for this course from within the UK click apply now

 An Ofsted inspection in March 2019 rated this course as ‘outstanding’ and of a ‘consistently excellent standard’.
 Teaching, learning and assessment outcomes, personal development, behaviour and welfare were all complimented.

-The Foundation Diploma is delivered in three stages: The Exploratory Stage, Pathways Stage and Confirmatory Stage.
+The Foundation Diploma is delivered in two stages: The Exploratory Stage and the Confirmatory Stage.

 Throughout the year you will be taught in studio-based sessions, supported by a programme of lectures, seminars, workshops and tutorials.

-Visiting artists and designers often complement this exciting programme.
-Recent workshops have been delivered in collaboration with the artist Katie Schwab as well as David Cooper, former Head of Menswear at Alexander McQueen.
+Visiting artists and designers often complement this exciting course.
+Recent workshops have been delivered in collaboration with the designer Jimmy Turrell as well as fashion illustrator Sue Dray, and Dave Cooper, former Head of Menswear at Alexander McQueen.
 Guest lectures have included Lewis Jones from the Turner Prize winning Assemble and the Granby Workshop.

 Innovative projects also include those run by our own staff and students as part of Foundation Press.

 Through a wide range of creative activities, you will develop your practical and conceptual skills.
 Alongside this, individual guidance is given from an experienced range of staff on the options best suited to your work and future ambitions.
-There are a number of opportunities to work with students from across art and design including a cross-faculty Drawing Week.
 The Exploratory Stage ‘rotation’ projects include:

-You will choose an area you would like to pursue at degree level.
-Through a number of exciting and challenging projects, you will develop confidence in the creative process.
+You'll choose an area you'd like to pursue at degree level.
+Through a number of exciting and challenging projects, you'll develop confidence in the creative process.

-Alongside this, you will receive support in the skills needed to extend and present your work professionally, including digital skills and portfolio presentation.
+Alongside this, you'll receive support in the skills needed to extend and present your work professionally, including digital skills and portfolio presentation.

 There are many opportunities to broaden your practice further in live projects, events and exhibitions.
-Study visits also help inspire your own studies.
+Study visits also often help to inspire your own studies.

-Working with your tutors, you will develop a self-directed project within your chosen pathway.
+Working with your tutors, you'll develop a self-directed project in your chosen pathway.
 They will encourage you to develop a distinctive, individual practice in readiness for degree level study and careers in the creative industries.

 If you have studied for a GCSE which has a numerical grade then you will need to achieve a grade 4 or above.